Here Be Dragons: Bimodal posteriors arise from numerical integration error in longitudinal models: Discussion

-Estimation methods are a consideration for models for both material (computation time) and theoretical reasons.
-We tested the computationally-intensive MCMC sampling method, and a computationally inexpensive but demonstrably less robust L-BFGS optimisation method that maximises the joint posterior likelihood.
-Neither avoided bimodality on their own because they too do not address the underlying numerical problems.
-MCMC sampling requires the numerical calculations to be run thousands of times so while an erroneous cluster can be identified after the fact with a high precision (and computationally expensive) numerical method, implementing that directly in the longitudinal model is not so feasible.
+Estimation methods are a consideration for models for both material (computation time) and theoretical reasons.MCMC sampling requires the numerical calculations to be run thousands of times so while an erroneous cluster can be identified after the fact with a high precision (and computationally expensive) numerical method, implementing that directly in the longitudinal model is not so feasible.
 That problems can be identified after the fact is helpful at least.
 In some cases multiple chains run in parallel can detect a bimodal posterior if they converge to different points, which is how we first observed the issue as tweaks to the von Bertalanffy model with RK4 failed to avoid the occasional chain converging to a secondary mode.
-Working with a small number of parallel chains is less reliable as a means of identifying posterior bimodality than large-scale simulation testing as we have done in this paper, particularly when the probability of converging to the second mode is small as for the affine model with step size 0.125.
+Working with a small number of parallel chains is less reliable as a means of identifying posterior bimodality than large-scale simulation testing as we have done in this paper, particularly when the probability of converging to the second mode is small as for the linear model with step size 0.125.

 If using empirical testing alone, MCMC may fail to detect numerical problems in parts of the parameter space, an issue pointed to by \cite{rannala2002identifiability} in a different context.
 If the user's goal is to get a good estimate and not be waylaid by misbehaving numerics, that is a good thing.
 If the aim is to determine where numerical methods fail to work for the specified model, a more sensitive method such as L-BFGS may be better for scoping out the posterior.
 There are alternate algorithms around, including in the inverse problem literature more broadly. \cite{bardsley2014randomize} uses a combination of random sampling and deterministic optimisation for example.
 Methods proposed by \cite{pompe2020framework, syed2022non} and the annealed leap-point sampler (ALPS) \citep{tawn2021annealed, roberts2022skew} are intended for multi-modal posteriors, but are not readily accessible to users.
 As the numerical integration is separate to the estimation structure, the suggestion in \cite{lele2009bayesian} that frequentist likelihood maximisation methods may be preferred is not a solution for these situations.